serenity-kit/lini/README.md

 ## Todos

+- styling

+  - implement todos properly in yjs
+  - fix font-size for inputs
+  - fix icons and font-size on ios
+  - fix input active for iOS
+  - fix iOS of add item
+  - show members and invitation link as menu
+  - split nav into login/register and authed part

 - use expo-secure-store for the sessionKey
 - encrypt MMKV storage on iOS and Android
 - todo list UI & structure